cowprotocol/learn/content/tutorial/00-setup/00-getting-started/00-getting-started/README.md

 > If you are using Brave, you will need to disable shields for the webcontainers to work.

+All examples in this tutorial are targeted to work on Gnosis chain.

 ## Code snippets

 All code snippets are in TypeScript, and are executed in a sandboxed environment.
 You can edit the code and run it again.